January 1th, 2020.

 So how to hire for skills and personality while your entire frame of reference is based on experience?
 My advice: Start looking at the data set behind people rather than the accomplishments that came out of this data set.

-- We choose a set of neuro-assessment games for a client which are capable of measuring (soft) skills and personality traits for the company’s different teams;
+- You choose a set of neuro-assessment games for a client which are capable of measuring (soft) skills and personality traits for the company’s different teams;

 - Our client invites its different teams to play the neuro-assessment games;